The 10-R’s of Sustainability TM

-RESPECT: It all starts with respect as weighty regard to first have esteem for one’s self, then others, property, our natural, physical, cultural, social and economic environments; and our earth’s delicate ecosystem.
+RESPECT: It all starts with respect as weighty regard to first have esteem for one’s self, then others, property, our natural, physical, cultural, social, and economic environments; and our earth’s delicate ecosystem.
 Without this, one cannot see beyond their nose and accomplish the good needed.

-REFUSE: Reject the idea of utilizing anything that may cause harm to oneself, someone else or our delicate ecosystem.
+REFUSE: Reject the idea of utilizing anything that may cause harm to oneself, someone else, or our delicate ecosystem.
 Refuse to use food items and products that are falsely represented and not certified correctly.
 Refuse to do what is wrong.

-REDUCE: Decrease, cut, lessen or to diminish the utilization of raw or natural resources, and consumption of the same in a finished product or good, or in the transportation of products or goods including but not limited to food or such products made from chemicals or minerals.
+REDUCE: Decrease, cut, lessen, or to diminish the utilization of raw or natural resources, and consumption of the same in a finished product or good, or in the transportation of products or goods including but not limited to food or such products made from chemicals or minerals.

 REUSE: Reclaim or reprocess items that have been used so as not to become totally spent beyond use again.

-RENEW: Repair, rebuild, reconstruct items we have used so they can have or serve a useful purpose once again; to repurpose.
+RENEW: Repair, rebuild, and reconstruct items we have used so they can have or serve a useful purpose once again; to repurpose.

 RECYCLE: Reclaim or reprocess items that have expired from their serviceable purpose, so they may once again be made into something useful, and reduce the need for raw materials and expending energy to make new products.

-RETHINK: To change one’s mind thought, and their figurative heart condition so they will not take the wrong course of action and cause harm to another, or to our environment; collectively business and government have to change their dismal pattern of thinking.
+RETHINK: To change one’s mind thought, and figurative heart condition so they will not take the wrong course of action and cause harm to another, or to our environment; collectively business and government have to change their dismal pattern of thinking.

 REPLANT: To replace vegetation on land and waterways, that has been removed for any reason, and to prevent degradation or deforestation.

-RESTORE: Return damaged systems to their original or better condition than previously recorded, to ensure they can recover, mature and grow without further hindrance or harm.
+RESTORE: Return damaged systems to their original or better condition than previously recorded, to ensure they can recover, mature, and grow without further hindrance or harm.

 When one thinks of Earth Month, it is a month of activities, bringing about awareness and sharing of knowledge about environmental and social-economic issues in any given area or region by its intrinsic needs.
 A month of such activities broadens a time period with the hope that such activities will continue throughout the year.
 It is not a political issue!
-Return to Nature and utilize The 10-R’s of Sustainability© to the fullest.
+Return to Nature and utilize The 10-R’s of Sustainability TM © to the fullest.